Alex Somers mines musical gold for documentary "Dawson City: Frozen Time"

 In addition to writing music, Somers also engineers recordings for other artists.
 "I love sounds; I'm a sound freak," he said.
 "So I'm just obsessed with sound and layering sounds and creating sounds.
 My palette tends to be with acoustic instruments.
 I tend to use samplers a lot, with acoustic sounds over the top, more than synthesizers."

-While he employs computers, and a digital pitch shifter called Varispeech, he also uses more quaint technology, like microcassettes.
+While he employs computers, and Varispeed (a program to speed up or slow down audio and alter pitch), he also uses more quaint technology, like microcassettes.

 The soundscapes certainly bring to mind the beautiful Arctic landscapes of Iceland, from where many of Somers' musicians hail.
 But it also reinforces a timelessness to the score -- keyed not to specific events or personalities (as is usual in a fiction film) but to a mindset: a quest for fortune mined from the Earth, striving for hope in an unforgiving environment, despondency and ruin when a frontier town is on the decline.